About Nuance Communications, Inc.

 Nuance Communications helps machines navigate the subtleties of human speech.
 The company is a market leader in conversational artificial intelligence (AI) and ambient clinical intelligence, working people in industries such as healthcare, financial services, and automotive.
-It employs artificial intelligence, cognitive science, and machine learning in developing its products with some 2,100 language experts on staff.
+It employs artificial intelligence, cognitive science, and machine learning in developing its products with some 2,000 language experts on staff.
 Nuance has customers worldwide, although most of its revenue comes from the US.
-In 2018, Nuance began to sell or spin off non-core businesses to focus on AI-powered speech and cloud technologies.
-Nuance technologies conduct about 16 billion self-service transactions a year.

-Nuance's operating segments are healthcare, mobile, enterprise, and imaging.
+Nuance's operating segments are healthcare, enterprise, and automotive.

 The enterprise segment (about 35% of sales) provides customer service through voice, mobile, web, and messaging channels, with inbound and outbound customer service and engagement, voice biometrics, and virtual assistant capabilities.

 Nuance is based in Burlington, Massachusetts, and has an international headquarters in Dublin, Ireland.
 The company operates specialized data centers in Massachusetts, Washington, and Texas in the US, as well as in China with smaller facilities around the world.